ElamParithi07/Digital-Back-Office-Task/README.md

   Navigate to the project directory and install dependencies using the command for both frontend and backend.
 >`npm install`

-And Ensure you set your API_URL in the apiconfig.js file in the frontend and host api address in the server.js file in the backend.
+And Ensure you set your API_URL in the apiconfig.js file in the frontend and host IP address in the server.js file in the backend.

 # Frontend
 >`apiconfig.js`